devChuk/devchuk.github.io/_posts/2017-12-24-case-study-designing-brianchuk.md

 ![Font Pairing](/res/img/notebook/redesign-fontpair.png)

 In the picture above, Lyon Text is displayed in <span style="color:#e74c3c;">red</span> while Circular is displayed in <span style="color:#3498db;">blue</span>.
 Notice how corresponding characters have matching strokes and have the same amounts of empty space within them.
+If the letterforms cover each other well, then the typefaces will pair well.

 ## Blender